 I was neither academically-minded nor hard-working and I don’t blame the school or my teachers for this.
 Yet had I been the parent of a child who actually did want to learn I would have been bloody annoyed that more of an effort wasn’t made to separate the wheat from the chaff and create a reasonable learning environment.

-As I said, my intention was to try to analyse what went wrong between my school and me but then I read this review of Robert Weissberg’s Bad Students, not bad schools and the desire to write anything about education left me.
-The review articulated all my barely-formed thoughts with such clarity that I no longer felt the need to write anything about it.
+As I said, my intention was to analyse what went wrong between my school and me but then I read this review of Robert Weissberg’s Bad Students, not bad schools and the desire to write anything about education left me.
+The review articulated all my barely-formed thoughts with such clarity that I no longer wanted to write anything about it.